-What Is Absentee Voting?Absentee Voting (sometimes called Vote By Mail) is the process whereby voters receive their ballot prior to the election and then submit their voted ballot to their local clerk in a sealed envelope to be kept secure until election day.
+What Is Absentee Voting?Absentee Voting is the process whereby voters receive their ballot prior to the election and then submit their voted ballot to their local clerk in a sealed envelope to be kept secure until election day.
 On election day, ballots are opened by a team of election inspectors and fed into tabulators in a secure room.
 Workers are required to follow established procedures and work in teams to make sure all ballots are counted accurately.
 At the end of the night, the tabulators report the results just the same as the tabulators in the in-person precincts.

 Voter signatures are checked on the application form against the signature on file with the Secretary of State's Qualified Voter File prior to issuing the absentee ballots and checked again when the ballot is returned to the clerk.
 If signatures don't match, the clerk's staff takes additional steps to ascertain the validity of the ballot by contacting voters and requiring additional documentation.
 Those applying for ballots in person in the clerk's office are asked to show photo identification in addition to checking their signatures.